computational-expression/lab02/README.md

 ### Step 2: Connect and Configure Your Pico *(Every Lab)*
 1. **Connect your Pico 2 W** via USB (no BOOTSEL needed after first setup)
-2. **Configure MicroPython for this project**:
+2. **Configure MicroPico for this project**:
    - Open Command Palette (Ctrl/Cmd + Shift + P)
-   - Type "MicroPython: Configure Project" and select it
+   - Type "MicroPico: Configure Project" and select it
    - Choose your connected Pico 2 W device from the list
    - This creates/updates `.vscode/settings.json` in your current project
 3. **Verify setup**:
-   - You should see "MicroPython (Raspberry Pi Pico)" in the bottom status bar
+   - You should see "MicroPico" in the bottom status bar
+   - Look for the Pico connection indicator

 ### One-Time Extension Setup *(First Lab Only)*
 **If this is your first Pico lab this semester:**
-1. **Install the MicroPython extension** for VS Code:
+1. **Install the MicroPico extension** for VS Code:
    - Open VS Code Extensions panel (Ctrl/Cmd + Shift + X)
-   - Search for "MicroPython"
+   - Search for **"MicroPico"**
+   - Install **"MicroPico"** by **paulober**
+   - **Extension ID**: `paulober.pico-w-go`
+   - **Important**: Look for the one with the Pico logo and "paulober" as the publisher

+2. **Alternative**: Install via Command Palette:
+   - Press Ctrl/Cmd + Shift + P
+   - Type "Extensions: Install Extensions"
-   - Install the official **"MicroPython"** extension by Raspberry Pi Foundation
+   - Search for "MicroPico" and install the one by paulober
-   - **Important**: Make sure it's the official one, not a third-party extension

 ## Quick Start: Test Your Pico Right Now!